 Treasure Beach, Bahamas

 It’s among the best beaches in the world.
-Treasure beach is a 3, 5-mile-long section of the shore with every service available to make a vacation incomparable and even more excellent.
+Treasure beach is a 3, to the 5-mile-long section of the shore with every service available to make a vacation incomparable and even more excellent.
 You can enjoy pleasant cafés and restaurants or try watersports.

 Main attractions in the Caribbean